ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It may contain claims that are the same as its surrounding token or superior submodules.
 For example, the top-level of the token may have a UEID, a submod may have a different UEID and a further subordinate submodule may also have a UEID.

-The encoding of a submodule claims-set is always the same as the encoding as the token it is part of.
+The encoding of a submodule Claims-Set is always the same as the encoding as the token it is part of.

-When decoding, this type of submodule is recognized from the other type by being a data item of type map for CBOR or type object for JSON.
+This data type for this type of submodule is a map/object as that is the type of a Claims-Set.

 #### Nested Token